playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/graph-view.md

 - **New Branch** - Create a new branch from the selected checkpoint. ([More details][new-branch])

-- **Copy Data** - Copies full (non truncated) checkpoint data in JSON format to the clipboard such as the checkpoint GUID, the branch id, checkpoint message etc.
+- **Copy Data** - Copies full (non-truncated) checkpoint data in JSON format to the clipboard such as the checkpoint GUID, the branch id, checkpoint message etc.

 - **Restore** (only available for the current Editor branch) - Restore the branch state to that of the selected checkpoint. ([More details][restore-checkpoint])